^

 • treatment of the underlying disease - uveitis;

-• mydriatica;
+• mydriatics;

-• hypotensive therapy with increased secretion;
+• antihypertensive therapy in case of increased secretion;

 Phacogenic secondary glaucoma

-Vascular Glaucoma
+Vascular glaucoma

 Traumatic glaucoma